stanford-policylab/opp/py/data_readme_template.md

 - Data is deduplicated on raw columns timestamp, subject_race, subject_sex, subject_age, and service_area, reducing the number or records by ~2.0%
 - There are no locations, but service_area is provided
+- subject_race is derived from subject_race_description which is passed through
+- reason_for_search is named SearchBasis in the raw data and search_basis is derived from this column
+- outcomes are based on ActionTaken, which is passed through as raw_action_taken
+- search_conducted is named searched in the raw data
+- If search_conducted was true but contraband_found was NA, it was changed to false, under the assumption that NA means false when a search is performed

 ## San Francisco, CA
 **Data notes**: